EmbedITCZ/jbehave-support/jbehave-support-core/docs/Web-testing.md

 #### Implicit mapping by ID

-For simple mapping by element ID an explicit mapping does not need to be defined in the mapping file and it can be used directly in the story.
+For simple CSS mapping by element ID an explicit mapping does not need to be defined in the mapping file, and it can be used directly in the story.
 Such mapping needs to start with a `#` sign, e.g.
 ```
 When on [home] page these actions are performed: